appacademy-starters/redux-fruit-stand-examples/README.md

 ## Redux with React: Containers

 This example moves all of the store integration out of the presentational components into container components.
-Container components are manually built as a way to introduce the pattern of separating store logic from rendering logic.
+Container components (`FruitManagerContainer` and `FarmerManagerContainer`) are manually built as a way to introduce the pattern of separating store logic from rendering logic.

-* [fruit-stand-redux-with-react-containers] - Adds container components for the `FruitManager` and `FarmerManager` components.
-This approach results in a fair amount of prop threading.
-* [fruit-stand-redux-with-react-containers-alt] - Adds container components for each component that needs to interact with the store.
-This approach results in more container components but less prop threading.
+[fruit-stand-redux-with-react-containers]

 ## Redux with React: Generic Container